-David Ogilvy’s quote of “give me the freedom of a tight brief” is as true for market research briefs as it is for advertising.
+David Ogilvy’s quote of “give me the freedom of a tight brief” is as true for writing a market research brief as it is for advertising.
 It is hard to doubt the importance of writing a brief both for the agency and for yourself.
 Yet they take up precious time needed to get other things done and can appear to require you to give direction when it is the direction you need.

 The benefits of writing a brief are not just in ensuring you get what you need but it also in speeding up the process.
 For most research projects a brief should be brief and give only what is needed with subsequent conversations with the consultant filling any details feel are required to give you the best design, outcomes and service.
 Beyond getting what you need a well-written brief an agency can get a proposal back to you faster, and increase both the speed and actionable results from the project.

-When setting up an insights management system for clients or working on-site to manage projects for a client one of the first things I create is Market Research Brief Template to greatly reduce the time and effort for all involved.
+When setting up an insights management system for clients or working on-site to manage projects for a client one of the first things I create is Market Research Brief Template to reduce the time and effort for all involved.
 A template helps improve productivity for Insight Managers to engage with other stakeholders and where there is no insights manager a Market Research brief Template helps ensure their market research delivers actionable results.
 By having a template, managers not use to doing research briefs are not faced with the things that scare even professional writers, a white screen for a blank piece of paper.